Clascoterone: Legal status

 In April 2025, the European Medicines Agency (EMA) recommended the refusal of a marketing authorization for Winlevi, a medicine intended for treating acne vulgaris.
 The EMA noted that Winlevi is a new class of medicine that blocks receptors for androgens.
 However, there is a risk of the medicine suppressing the working of three organs: the hypothalamus and pituitary glands in the brain and adrenal glands.
 The suppression of these organs could lead to impaired growth and sexual maturation, which is a major concern in adolescents.
 Although the company presented data to show that the risk was low, the EMA considered that these data, as well as measures the company proposed to minimize the risk, were not sufficient to approve the medicine for people from 12 years of age to less than 18 years of age.
 In May 2025, Cassiopea requested a re-examination of the EMA's April 2025 opinion.
+In October 2025, EMA issued marketing authorization for Winlevi.